You don't know where you're going until you know where you've been.

 A few highlights of what I've accomplished so far:

 One of my life goals is to open doors for others.
 Another way to think of this is to provide more opportunities to others to better themselves.
-In pursuit of this, I moved to LA and I've joined Iron Tree.
+In pursuit of this, I moved to LA and joined Iron Tree.
 With Iron Tree I cofounded and built Justice by Iron Tree which is a platform that helps to erase unjust cannabis records.
 Our automated and simplified process saves victims weeks of stress and thousands of dollars in legal fees.

-Recently I joined the team at DEV (now known as Forem ) working remotely as a Software Engineer!
+After that I joined the team at DEV (now known as Forem ) working remotely as a Software Engineer!
 If you're not already familiar, DEV is an open-source community of software developers getting together to help one another out.
 Forem is the open-source platform that powers DEV that anyone can use to create an online community of their own.

-I've been working on several interesting projects including implementing edge caching with NGINX and OpenResty to reduce server loads by 80%+, a greenfield application to help manage paid/hosted Forems, implementing Elasticsearch, and more!
+I had the pleasure of working on several interesting projects including implementing edge caching with NGINX and OpenResty to reduce server loads by 80%+, a greenfield application to help manage paid/hosted Forems, implementing Elasticsearch, and more!